goodchip/docker-php80-GDlibrary-nginx-postgres-composer/README.md

 # docker-php8-nginx-postgres-composer

-Docker Compose configuration to run PHP 8 with Nginx, PHP-FPM, PostgreSQL 10.1 and Composer.
+Docker Compose configuration to run PHP8 (including GD-Library) with Nginx, PHP-FPM, PostgreSQL 10.1 and Composer.

-*I update PHP version and fix some error at [ineat/docker-php-nginx-postgres-composer](https://github.com/ineat/docker-php-nginx-postgres-composer)
-I remove some php-extensions (gd, mcrypt, etc...), because I don't need it.*

 ## How to use it